anaraquelou/AI_summit_agent/README.md

 # Return Policy Chat Agent

-A comprehensive LLM chat agent that can retrieve information from PDFs and query databases to help customers with return requests.
+A comprehensive LLM chat agent that intelligently routes queries to retrieve information from PDFs and query databases to help customers with return requests.
 Built with FastAPI, LangChain/LangGraph, and React.

 ## Features

+- **Intelligent Routing**: Automatically decides which tools are needed (PDF, SQL, both, or general) based on user queries
-- **PDF Retrieval**: Extracts return policy information from PDF documents
+- **PDF Retrieval**: Extracts and uses return policy information from PDF documents
-- **Database Integration**: Queries customer orders and payment information
+- **Database Integration**: Queries customer orders, payment information, and order eligibility
-- **Conversational Flow**: Guides users through the return process step by step
+- **Return Processing**: Can process return requests by updating order status in the database
+- **Conversation Memory**: Maintains full chat history using LangGraph checkpointing
 - **Modern UI**: Beautiful React frontend with real-time chat interface
-- **LangGraph Workflow**: Structured conversation flow using LangGraph
+- **LangGraph Workflow**: Dynamic routing workflow using LangGraph state management

 ## Architecture

 - **Backend**: FastAPI with LangChain/LangGraph agent
 - **Frontend**: React with modern chat interface
-- **Database**: SQLite with e-commerce order data
+- **Database**: SQLite with e-commerce order data (`datasets/olist_ecommerce.db`)
-- **LLM**: OpenAI GPT-3.5-turbo
+- **LLM**: OpenAI GPT-4o for routing and answer generation
-- **Vector Store**: FAISS for PDF document retrieval
+- **Document Storage**: PDF-based policy retrieval (`docs/polar-return-policy.pdf`)
+- **State Management**: LangGraph with InMemorySaver for conversation checkpointing

+## Agent Workflow

+The agent uses an intelligent routing system that dynamically decides the best path:

+1. **Route Decision** (`decide_path`): Analyzes user query and routes to:
+   - `sql_branch`: Database queries only (e.g., "What is the status of order X?")
+   - `pdf_branch`: Policy information only (e.g., "What is the return policy?")
+   - `pdf_sql_branch`: Both PDF and database needed (e.g., "Is order X eligible for return?")
+   - `general`: General conversation (e.g., "Who are you?")

+2. **PDF Processing**: Loads and serializes PDF policy document when needed

+3. **SQL Workflow**:
+   - Lists available tables
+   - Gets schema for relevant tables
+   - Generates SQL queries
+   - Validates queries
+   - Executes queries
+   - Returns to answer node

+4. **Answer Generation**: Combines PDF context and SQL results to provide comprehensive answers

+5. **Return Processing**: When user confirms a return, updates order status to 'returned'

 ## Setup Instructions